Kathy Reichs Books In Order

 The first book I’ve read by Kathy Reichs was incidentally her first Temperance Brennan novel called Deja Dead.
 If I am not mistaken, it was that very book that sparked my interest in forensic crime fiction – way before the CSI TV series became popular.
 I’ve read since many other books in this genre, but Kathy Reichs is for me the authority on the subject, no questions asked.

-Currently, there are three mains series written by Kathy Reichs: the Temperance Brennan series (which prompted the creation of the Bones TV series), Virals, a Young Adult series co-written with her son Brendan Reichs, and Sunday Night, a new series that started in 2017.
-In Virals, the main character is Tory Brennan, the great-niece of Temperance Brennan.
+Currently, there are two main series written by Kathy Reichs: the Temperance Brennan series (which prompted the creation of the Bones TV series), and Virals, a Young Adult series co-written with her son Brendan Reichs.
+There is also Sunday Night, a series that started in 2017, however, as it only has one book so far, it is listed as a standalone novel.

 Hi Kathy and fans,